Tel Yodfat and Mount Atzmon offer lovely loop tracks through the Hellenistic city of Jotapata and the surrounding mountains.

-After a ten-minute walk, we reached POI #7, which is the Western Wall and Pottery Kiln.
+After a ten-minute walk, we reached the point of interest #7, the Western Wall and Pottery Kiln.

-If you look at the map, then leaving the green trail at point #8 and turning to the black path may seem strange.
-But the reason we did so was our plan, which included visiting Mount Atzmon as well.
+If you look at the map, leaving the green trail at point #8 and turning to the black path may seem strange.
+But we did so because of our plan, which included visiting Mount Atzmon.
 The blue trail that leads to Mount Atzmon starts between points #4 and #5.
 Making the hike this way allowed us to see more of Tel Yodfat.

 During the construction of the wall, the builders had to demolish a pottery kiln (A).
 The potters had produced cooking pots, storage jars, and bowls for the town’s residents and for sale elsewhere.
 A new, smaller kiln was built nearby (B), but the potters did not have a chance to use it before the Roman siege.

 Point of interest #6 is the Hiding Space.

 Despite the sense of security afforded by the construction of the wall, some residents dug a shelter, a two-story, three-room hiding place under their home, with shafts and tunnels leading from one room to the other.

 Here they stored food and clay vessels of water.
 A cache of silver and bronze coins was also discovered here, the latest of which were minted two years before the war.

 On another occasion, we hiked using the red and green trails.
 Here are several photos from that visit: